 Staff with access permission can unlock the door with their phone.
 Plus, managers or personnel can grant access to others remotely.
 Most smart lock devices are designed to attach on the inside of the door, to your existing deadbolt or door lock, allowing the traditional key to be used as a backup.

 Because keys can be lost, duplicated or stolen, keyless entry solutions have a lot of practical benefits.
 They can provide custom access programming, digital archives, as well as increased security and convenience.

 One of the biggest advantages of any keyless entry system is the ability to customize who can get through the door and when.
-Because each employee has a unique access code, card, or device, employers can customize who has entry rights to which door.
-They can even adjust when each person is allowed to go through, so that employees can’t access restricted areas at inconvenient times or enter a building after hours.
+Because each employee has a unique access code, card or device, employers can customize who has entry rights to which door.
+They can even adjust when each person is allowed to enter, so that employees can’t access restricted areas at inconvenient times or enter a building after hours.

 If the company needs to deny or restrict access for any reason, it just takes a few clicks to block the device.
 Businesses no longer need to worry that disgruntled employees have made duplicate keys or that a lost or stolen key might be used by burglars or vandals.
 If a mobile device is stolen or misplaced, employers simply have to adjust the lock system through the app ensure that they maintain a secure facility.

 Another perk of keyless entry and smartphone systems is that they can keep an accurate log of who has used the door.
 This is can be advantageous for safety reasons but can also be utilized by HR to track employees’ work hours.

 Though some business owners might be concerned about hacking and digital security as door locks are connected to mobile technology, manufacturers rely on special, highly secure encryption to guard against this.
 Plus, the ability to integrate the smart lock with the existing security system means seamless protection for your commercial property.